mstksg/inCode/copy/entries/machines-1.md

     sync with the output.
 But remember that this is not the case in general.

-Just for kicks, let's generalize this and make an Auto version of `foldl` (actually, it'd be more like `scanl`): give us an operator and an initial value, and we'll "fold up" all of our inputs.
+Just for kicks, let's generalize this and make an Auto version of `foldl` (technically, more like `scanl`): give us an operator and an initial value, and we'll "fold up" all of our inputs.

 ~~~haskell